 One of our Investigators looked into Mr P's complaint.
-He said he thought the complaint should be upheld.
-He acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr P may have received.
-But he said Options was responsible for doing due diligence on Caledonian as an introducer of business to Options.

-And the Investigator said Options hadn't done enough and/or hadn't drawn fair and reasonable conclusions from what it knew.
+She thought the complaint should be upheld.
+The Investigator acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr P may have received.
+But she said Options was responsible for doing due diligence on Caledonian as an introducer of business to Options.
+And the Investigator said Options hadn't done enough and hadn't drawn fair and reasonable conclusions from what it knew.
 If it had acted fairly and reasonably, the Investigator said, Options would've refused to accept Mr P's application from Caledonian.